Classifying links and spatial graphs with finite $N$-quandles: Fundamental quandles of Links and Spatial Graphs

 If $\Gamma$ is an oriented knot, link or spatial graph in $\mathbb{S}^3$, then a presentation of its fundamental quandle, $Q(\Gamma)$, can be derived from a regular diagram $D$ of $\Gamma$ by a process similar to the Wirtinger algorithm.
 This was developed for links by Joyce \cite{JO}, and extended to spatial graphs by Niebrzydowski \cite{Ni}.
 We assign a quandle generator $x_1, x_2, \dots , x_n$ to each arc of $D$ (or, if $\Gamma$ is a spatial graph, to each arc of an edge), then at each crossing introduce the relation $x_i=x_k^{ x_j}$ as shown on the left in Figure~\ref{relations}.
 For spatial graphs, at a vertex with incident edges $x_1, x_2, \dots x_n$, as shown on the right in Figure~\ref{relations}, we introduce the relation $y^{x_1^{\e_1}x_2^{\e_2}\cdots x_n^{\e_n}} = y$ (where $\e_i = 1$ if $a_i$ is directed into the vertex, and $\e_i = -1$ if $a_i$ is directed out from the vertex).
 Here $y$ can be {\em any} element of the quandle; for a finite presentation it suffices to consider the cases when $y$ is a generator of the quandle.
 It is easy to check that the Reidemeister moves for links and spatial graphs do not change the quandle given by this presentation so that the quandle is indeed an invariant of $\Gamma$.

 Fenn and Rourke \cite{FR} observed that, for a link $L$, the components of the quandle $Q(L)$ are in bijective correspondence with the components of $L$, with each component of the quandle containing the generators of the Wirtinger presentation associated to the corresponding link component.
-Similarly, for a spatial graph $G$, the components of the quandle $Q(G)$ correspond to the edges of the graph.
-So if we have a link (resp. graph) $\Gamma$ with $k$ components (resp. edges), and label each component (resp. edge) $c_i$ with a natural number $n_i$, we can let $N = (n_1, \dots, n_k)$ and take the quotient $Q_N(\Gamma)$ of the fundamental quandle $Q(\Gamma)$ to obtain the fundamental $N$-quandle of the link or graph (this depends on the ordering of the link components/edges).
-If $Q(\Gamma)$ has the Wirtinger presentation from a diagram $D$, then we obtain a presentation for $Q_N(\Gamma)$ by adding relations $x^{y^{n_i}} = x$ for each pair of distinct generators $x$ and $y$ where $y$ corresponds to an arc of component (or edge) $c_i$ in the diagram $D$.
+Similarly, for a spatial graph $G$, the components of the quandle $Q(G)$ correspond to the edges of the graph \cite{BM}.

+\begin{definition} Suppose $\Gamma$ is a link (resp. graph) with $k$ components (resp. edges), such that each component (resp. edge) $c_i$ is labeled with a natural number $n_i$, and let $N = (n_1, \dots, n_k)$.
+If the fundamental quandle $Q(\Gamma)$ has the Wirtinger presentation from a diagram $D$, then $Q_N(\Gamma)$ is the quotient obtained by adding relations $x^{y^{n_i}} = x$ for each pair of distinct generators $x$ and $y$ where $y$ corresponds to an arc of component (or edge) $c_i$ in the diagram $D$. $Q_N(\Gamma)$ is called the {\em fundamental $N$-quandle of the link or graph} (and depends on the ordering of the link components/edges). \end{definition}

 If $L$ is a link, then the groups $Conj(Q(L))$ and $Conj_N(Q_N(L))$ have natural interpretations.
 From the Wirtinger presentation description of the fundamental quandle, it is immediate that $Conj(Q(L))$ is the fundamental group $\pi_1(\mathbb{S}^3 - L)$.
 If we select a meridian $\mu_i$ for each component, then $Conj_N(Q_N(L)) = \pi_1(\mathbb{S}^3 - L)/\langle \mu_i^{n_i} \rangle$, where $\langle \mu_i^{n_i} \rangle$ is the normal subgroup generated by $\{\mu_i^{n_i}\}$.